 This view is confirmed by the status notification of the site, also given in the Site Management Statement, which reads “Destroyed – Partially Destroyed” (see below).

 2. SNH press release about the ‘Scottish Fossil Code’.

 This press release reiterates the stance that the fossil bed at Birk Knowes is almost gone by noting that it has been ‘almost totally worked out’ by the German.

-In sum, the amount of fossil bed remaining should be less than what Edinger and his associates removed.
+Strictly speaking, this means that the amount of fossil bed remaining should be less than what Edinger and his associates removed.
 This is something we can work with because the part of the fossil bed they worked out is known.
 The Germans focused their efforts on the south exposure, which is the smaller of the two exposures.
 Below we can see before-and-after photographs to give an indication of what the Germans took away (most of their collecting happened after 1993):

-This is where the problem lies.
-When we look at data and photographs about the exposed sections of fossil bed at Birk Knowes, the part removed by the German collectors is insignificant.
+This is where a major problem lies.
+When we look at data and photographs about the exposed sections of fossil bed at Birk Knowes, the part removed by the German collectors is relatively insignificant.

 What follows is an explanation about the scale of the resource at Birk Knowes.

 There are three exposures of fossil bed at Birk Knowes, as seen from Google Earth below, and a photograph below that:

 The north cliff face and south exposure have been the focal points of previous excavations and are by far the largest sections of visible fossil bed.
 The east exposure has not been worked at a lot and consists of a small scree slope.

 The fossil bed is present underneath the grass in the area between and around the exposures.
 From Google Earth it can be seen that the minimal horizontal extent of the fossil bed, that is the two furthest points where the Jamoytius Horizon occurs at the surface, is around 110 meters.
 This area makes the couple of cubic meters of fossil bed removed by the German collectors appear very small.